mit-quest/cancer-dependency-map/README.md

 `make build`

 This command creates a VM that builds the Docker images for each experiment.
-Shortly after running the command, you will need to type `yes` to give permission to Terraform and/or SSH.

 6. Run containers

 For each experiment, you will need to run the following commands in order in the repository directory.

-*Important*: Shortly after running each command, you may need to type `yes` to give permission to Terraform and/or SSH.

 *Disclaimer*: You must start and finish your current experiment before running another one.